jbum/carillon/README.md

 This is the Arduino code and backend server for my Arduino / XBee / Carillon project, in which I am using an Arduino to play the bells on a mass-market 9-bell christmas ornament, like this one:

 http://www.amazon.com/Caroling-Christmas-Bells-Pre-Tuned-Musical/dp/B00DELS3RO
+(Note: You can find them a little cheaper on EBay.)

 The bells can be mounted on a christmas tree, or more permanently.
 They play different tunes to announce interesting events.